 HAN strives to be one of the top universities of applied sciences in the Netherlands.
 With campuses in both Arnhem and Nijmegen, in the east of the Netherlands, HAN has over 30,000 students.
 Domains HAN University of Applied Sciences offers almost every type of professional course related to the following domains: education, social studies, commerce, communication, business administration, law, economics, engineering, built environment, applied sciences, IT and communication,… [+] health, nursing, and sports and exercise.
 Students can choose from a total of 65 Bachelors and exchange courses and 21 Masters courses.
 Renowned institutes HAN has four faculties, which are further divided into numerous institutes.
 Two of these institutes have put HAN on the map internationally: Arnhem Business School and HAN Automotive Institute.
 These institutes show the strength of a curriculum that combines practice-oriented components with applied research, a feature that is incorporated into all courses taught at HAN University of Applied Sciences.
 Quality HAN offers high quality education and an environment in which studying is inspiring, innovative and international.

-Leiden University - the facts - The first university in the Netherlands, founded 8 February 1575 - Motto: Discover the world at Leiden University. - Internationally renowned research university - 11 Research profile areas, 7 faculties - Top 100 university (THE, QS) - Honours College: Leiden University College The Hague - Member of the League of European Research Universities (LERU), a partnership with other prominent research universities - 6 English-taught… [+] bachelor's programmes - 40+ Dutch-taught bachelor's programmes - 80 Dutch and English-taught master's programmes with almost 200 specialisations - 24,500 students - 110 nationalities Academic fields Leiden has faculties in the fields of: - Archaeology - Governance and Global Affairs - Humanities - Medicine - Law - Social and Behavioural Sciences - Science Research profile themes: focus on interdisciplinarity Leiden University has appointed 6 profile themes for research carried out within the university.
+Leiden University - the facts - The first university in the Netherlands, founded 8 February 1575 - Motto: Discover the world at Leiden University. - Internationally renowned research university - 11 Research profile areas, 7 faculties - Top 100 university - Honours College: Leiden University College The Hague - Member of the League of European Research Universities (LERU), a partnership with other prominent research universities - 10 English-taught bachelor's… [+] programmes - 40+ Dutch-taught bachelor's programmes - 80 Dutch and English-taught master's programmes with over 250 specialisations - 26,900 students - 3600 international students - 115 nationalities Academic fields Leiden has faculties in the fields of: - Archaeology - Governance and Global Affairs - Humanities - Medicine - Law - Social and Behavioural Sciences - Science Research profile themes: focus on interdisciplinarity Leiden University has appointed 6 profile themes for research carried out within the university.
 These themes, all areas in which our researchers excel, transcend the traditional boundaries between disciplines and faculties.
 They offer opportunities for top-level fundamental research whilst at the same time reflecting key societal and global concerns of the 21st century.
 These research themes are: - Fundamentals of Science - Health, Life and Biosciences - Health across the Human Life Cycle - Law, Democracy and Governance: Legitimacy in a Multilevel Setting - The Asian Challenge - The Global Interaction of Civilizations and Languages - Integration of research and teaching Teaching at Leiden University is closely integrated with research.
 We believe that a complete educational programme comprises a bachelor's and a master's stage.
 The master's stage has a one-year master's programme and a challenging two-year research master's variant.
 These constitute the preparation for the following stage: the PhD.
 Strategic partnerships Leiden University collaborates in a wide range of partnerships, through which we are able to amass expertise across the borders of disciplines and academic fields.
 Interdisciplinary collaboration is not restricted to scientific fields within the University; we also have partnerships with other research institutions, non-profit organisations, government authorities and the business sector.
 Core values We firmly believe in promoting the following core values, both within and outside the University: - freedom of spirit, thought and expression - independent development of knowledge - societal responsibility - integrity Our academic staff are guided in their professional activities by the principles of academic integrity and by the scientific foundation of their actions and pronouncements.
 Students of our University develop into responsible academics, fully aware of the ethical consequences of academic research and innovation, and of their conduct in society.
 In their dealings with society we expect them to demonstrate responsible leadership and to subscribe to the core values of our University.
 In line with our tradition, our University continues to strive for innovation, in an environment that is constantly changing.
 Developments in science and society are a source of immense inspiration for both our staff and our students.

 The Johan Cruyff Institute educates athletes, sport and business professionals to become Leaders in Sport Management.
 The Johan Cruyff Institute is a powerful blend of professors, staff and partners who share a passion for educating the next generation of leaders in the sport business for the benefit of all athletes, sport partners, organizations and the students themselves.
 According to Johan Cruyff: “My vision on sport management is quite simple.
 I think people w… [+] ith a passion for sport are the best to lead sport organizations”.
 At the Johan Cruyff Institute we know that a passion for sport also drives education and development.
 Our students, from elite athletes to sport and business professionals, have one common goal: to become the next generation of leaders in sport management.
 The way we bring this vision into action is based on common sense, pragmatism, intuition and optimism.
 We believe challenges are best faced together, in a team spirit, aiming to be knowledgeable and inspiring others for the benefit of all.
 More than 6.000 students all over the world have experienced our online, onsite and on campus learning programs in Sport Management, Sport Marketing, Sponsorship, Coaching and Football Business.
 They are the next generation of leaders ready to manage sport organizations all over the globe.